Our planet is a complex system with multiple facets including the physical (such as the...

 The modules can be reproduced and utilized by many users around the world from science museums to schools.
 The exhibition has a virtual part, as well as several material parts.
 Copies of the material parts can be recreated or travel around the world, and the virtual modules are available on the basis of creative commons licenses.

-The physical modules were realized by Centre•Sciences CCSTI of region Centre (Orleans-France) and Adecum, Association for mathematic culture development, under the leadership and supervision of Michel Darche.
+Additionally, several physical modules were realized by Centre•Sciences CCSTI of region Centre (Orleans-France) and Adecum, Association for mathematic culture development, under the leadership and supervision of Michel Darche.
 They will form the base of a traveling exhibition that could be rented.

 The exhibition is still under development, new ideas and modules are welcome: See the MPE project for more information.